0xAX/linux-insides/Theory/ELF.md

 * Address alignment boundary;
 * Size of entries, if section has table;

-And presented with the following `elf64_shdr` structure in the linux kernel:
+And presented with the following `elf64_shdr` structure in the linux kernel source code:

 ```C
 typedef struct elf64_shdr {